Hekstra-Lab/SFcalculator/readme.md

 ## SFcalculator

-This is the code repo related to short paper [Towards automated crystallographic structure refinement with a differentiable pipeline](https://www.mlsb.io/papers_2022/Towards_automated_crystallographic_structure_refinement_with_a_differentiable_pipeline.pdf) on [Machine Learning in Structural Biology Workshop](https://www.mlsb.io/) at NeurIPS 2022.
+This is the code repo related to manuscript [SFCalculator: connecting deep generative models and crystallography](https://www.biorxiv.org/content/10.1101/2025.01.12.632630v2)

+A short version has been presented as [Towards automated crystallographic structure refinement with a differentiable pipeline](https://www.mlsb.io/papers_2022/Towards_automated_crystallographic_structure_refinement_with_a_differentiable_pipeline.pdf) on [Machine Learning in Structural Biology Workshop](https://www.mlsb.io/) at NeurIPS 2022.

 Structure Factor Calculator implemented in `tensorflow2`, `pytorch` and `jax`.

 A differentiable pipeline connecting the protein atomic models and experimental structure factors, featuring a differentiable bulk solvent correction.

 The symmetry-related nitty-gritty in both real space and reciprocal space are included.

-A more detailed manuscript is in preparation.

 ### Source codes